Buying Guides

 Shop All Ceiling Fans ►

-Summer Ceiling Fan Direction: Counterclockwise
+Ceiling Fan Direction for Summer: Counterclockwise

 ceiling fan counter clockwise

-Winter Ceiling Fan Direction: Clockwise
+Ceiling Fan Direction for Winter: Clockwise

 ceiling fan clockwise